 “Our mission is to provide affordable, reliable power with a future vision of becoming a net-zero carbon energy resource,” said Dan Eldredge, IPA general manager.
 “The unique Intermountain Power Project site and existing regional energy infrastructure provide an ideal opportunity for accomplishing this mission.”

 Mitsubishi is also collaborating with Magnum Development on the 1,000MW Advanced Clean Energy Storage project to create a renewable hydrogen generation and storage facility next to the combined cycle station site.

-Magnum owns and controls the only known “Gulf Coast” style domal-quality salt cavern formations (for hydrogen storage) in ther western United States.
+Magnum owns and controls the only known “Gulf Coast” style domal-quality salt cavern formations (for hydrogen storage) in the western United States.

-The project partners aim to use excess renewable energy from across the Western U.S. to generate green hydrogen via electrolysis and store it in an existing underground salt dome beneath the power plant.
+The project partners aim to use excess renewable energy from across the Western U.S. to generate green hydrogen via electrolysis and store it in an existing underground salt dome near the power plant.

-The Magnum project is planning to ultimately deploy four types of clean energy storage technologies including renewable hydrogen, compressed air energy storage, large scale flow batteries and solid oxide fuel cells.
+The Advanced Clean Energy Storage Project is planning to ultimately deploy four types of clean energy storage technologies including renewable hydrogen, compressed air energy storage, large-scale flow batteries and solid oxide fuel cells.

 ORANGE COUNTY POWER STATION